MadhanChaithanya/D-K8S/Dockerfiles/CMD/README.md

 ### CMD

-CMD is the instruction that runs time of running contiainer.
+* CMD is the instruction that runs time of running contiainer.
+* It should run in foreground and it should run for infinite time.

 ### RUN vs CMD